dotnetwiz/KalikoCMS.Core/README.md

  and the accompanying article:
 http://www.codeproject.com/Articles/1021598/Build-a-website-with-Kaliko-CMS-using-ASP-NET-MVC

-Demo project using WebForms and SQLite: https://github.com/KalikoCMS/DemoSite.WebForms and the accompanying article: http://www.codeproject.com/Articles/845483/Build-a-website-with-Kaliko-CMS-using-WebForms
+This is a demo project using WebForms and SQLite: https://github.com/KalikoCMS/DemoSite.WebForms and the accompanying article: http://www.codeproject.com/Articles/845483/Build-a-website-with-Kaliko-CMS-using-WebForms